mothur/mothur.github.io/_wiki/mothur_v.1.18.0.md

 with the commands to hopefully make it much easier to use.
 Through teaching numerous workshops, I have noticed that the long file names are ridiculous and even I have problems with typos.
-To counter this, we have improved mothur\'s \"memory\" to make it, um, more motherly.
+To counter this, we have improved mothur's "memory" to make it, um, more motherly.
 If you start with sffinfo or any other command where you insert a fasta file name, mothur will either guess which fasta file you need for the next command, or you can tell it fasta=current.
 The same works for name, group, accnos, and taxonomy files.
 In addition, if you use processors=8, mothur will remember to use 8 processors where possible in all of the other options.
-Second, all the read commands (e.g. read.dist, read.otu, etc) have been scrapped because they didn\'t do anything and were a painful(less) extra step.
+Second, all the read commands (e.g. read.dist, read.otu, etc) have been scrapped because they didn't do anything and were a painful(less) extra step.
 Instead, you will now enter the information into the actual command you want to run.
 This has the side effect that we need a new command, [make.shared](make.shared), to parse